anotheria/moskito-javaagent-lite/README.md

 ### 1 Build and enable.

-  a).
    Get javaagent-lite-1.0.0-SNAPSHOT.jar  artifact from {javaagent-home}/target - directory  and   put it to  some location

-  b).
-Get {javaagent-home}/target/appdata  directory to same location ( provides all required configurations and will be used as bootPath for agent)

 ### 2 Add  moskito javaagent-lite to your app, as  java-agent
    	as example: